SarveshMankar/SarveshMankar/README.md

 ---

-<h3 quote align='center'>Wolfgang Tillman's stunning large-scale pictures, being shown for the first time, were so offhand I failed to see them as art.</h3 quote>
+<h3 quote align='center'>One of the great failings of our education system is that we tend to focus on those who are succeeding in exams, and there are plenty of them.</h3 quote>

 ---